vhaghani26/python_focus_group/Session_02/session2.md

 cp dir1/dir1A/samp*.txt dir2/dir2A/
 ```

 As I mentioned earlier, there are multiple ways you can do this.
-You can also do something similar to the `mv -r` command for `cp`, where you copy files and directories recursively: `cp -r`.
-These commands are helpful to know, but recall that Google is your best friend with Unix commands.
+Recall that Google is your best friend with Unix commands.
 If you forget how to do something or want to figure out how to do something, Google it!
 I often find myself Googling things like: "how to move directory and its contents unix," and that's totally okay!

 ## Deleting Files